 Goals and objectives were introduced in Chapter 1.0.
 Actions corresponding to the objectives were developed in Chapter 5.0.
 A summary is provided below.
-Appendix E provides a cross reference between these actions and the recommendations of the other plans discussed in this document (comprehensive plans and others).

-Appendix F lists the actions of this watershed management plan and indicates the relative priority for implementing the action in each subwatershed (high, medium, or low).
+Goal #1 - Restore tributary streams and subwatersheds to improve water quality Appendix E lists the actions of this watershed management plan and indicates the relative priority for implementing the action in each subwatershed (high, medium, or low).
 This will help facilitate implementation.